newjersey/innovation.nj.gov/content/_playbooks/kick-off.md

 For programs that are “high consideration”—meaning your program requires your audience to take multiple steps, takes a lot of time to complete the process, and/or there may be multiple people involved in decision-making—the marketing objectives need to take into account each step in the process.
 For example, creating awareness about a program, driving leads of residents that are interested in the program, and generating lead “conversions” where the resident actually enrolls in the program.

 Your defined marketing objectives will ultimately determine the “call to action” (CTA) used in your campaign.
-For example, if your goal is to create awareness with your audience about a new program, your CTA could be “learn more”.
+For example, if your goal is to create awareness with your audience about a new program, your CTA could be “learn more."
 If you are trying to drive enrollments in your program your call to action would be “enroll now.”

 ### 2. Establish Target Audience